garrandall/popular-music-data/tracks/brother-love-s-travelling-salvation-show-neil-diamond.md

 You could hear yourself sweat, he walks in
 Eyes black as coal
 And when he lifts his face
-Ev'ry ear in the place is on him
+Every ear in the place is on him
 Starting soft and slow
 Like a small earthquake
 And when he lets go